MrPinabutter/The-Resident-Zombie/README.md

   <li> Add new contact </li>
 </ul>
 Every action opens a modal with yours respectives contents.
-Are some things unfineshed, like, after add a new friend the contacts page don't update the app, you have to restart to show up.
-For fix that, i would use Context hooks for finished correctly.
-And the TradePage and Report Infected is not yet connected to API.
+Are some things unfineshed, like, the TradePage is not conected to API, still need to create loading screens, create update location modal, report infected, update user and refactor the LandingPage.

 ## Images
 All the images and logos in the app has geted in Flaticon and Pixabay